-GWB Entertainment, Damien Hewitt and State Theatre Company South Australia by arrangement with Tristan Baker and Charlie Parsons for Runaway Entertainment, in association with Sydney Festival, present
+GWB Entertainment, Damien Hewitt, Sydney Festival, State Theatre Company South Australia and Trafalgar Entertainment Group by arrangement with Tristan Baker and Charlie Parsons for Runaway Entertainment present

 Music and lyrics by Bob Dylan | Written and directed by Conor McPherson

 Since opening at the Old Vic Theatre in London, Girl From The North Country has taken the theatrical world by storm, selling out seasons in the West End, Toronto and on Broadway, and is now one of the most critically acclaimed new productions of the 21st Century.
-It stars one of the finest casts ever to be assembled – Australian stage and screen icon Lisa McCune, Zahra Newman (The Book of Mormon, Wentworth), James Smith (Euphoria, Hibernation), Elizabeth Hay (Hibernation), Terry Crawford (1984) and legendary Helpmann Award winner Peter Carroll.
+It stars one of the finest casts ever to be assembled – Australian stage and screen icon Lisa McCune, Peter Kowitz (Janet King, Heisenberg), James Smith (Euphoria, Hibernation), Elizabeth Hay (Hibernation), Terry Crawford (1984) and legendary Helpmann Award winner Peter Carroll.

 Written and directed by Olivier Award winner Conor McPherson (The Weir, The Seafarer), this spiritually soaring show takes the legendary songs of Bob Dylan and reimagines them as the profoundly beautiful anthems of a plaintive America.
 Set in 1934 Minnesota, a group of wanderers cross paths at a guesthouse.
 Standing at a turning point in their lives, they realise nothing is what it seems, but as they search for a future, and hide from the past, they find themselves facing unspoken truths about the present.